ainsleyCrawford/Mathematics/README.md

 ## User Interface
 ....
 To make each function interactive, the user is invited to input the an argument to pass in.
 This has been achieved in each method using the TryParse method which reads an integer from the console.
 Invalid inputs return the message "Invalid Input".
-In the case of [the Fibonacci sequence function](#the-fibonacci-sequence) the input, `d`, is verified as the condition for an if statement.
+In the case of [the Fibonacci sequence function](#the-fibonacci-sequence) the input, `d`, is the sequence's upper limit.
+This argument is verified as the condition for an if statement:

+  `if (Int32.TryParse(Console.ReadLine(), out d))`
+  `{...}`
+  `else {Console.WriteLine("Invalid input");}`

 ## The Fibonacci Sequence
 ### Description